kurrent-io/KurrentDB-Client-Java/README.md

-# Kurrent Client SDK for Java
+# KurrentDB Client SDK for Java

 KurrentDB is the event-native database, where business events are immutably stored and streamed.
 Designed for event-sourced, event-driven, and microservices architectures.